Perspective | An Air Force sergeant killed himself on the steps of the Lincoln Memorial. The note he left is heartbreaking.

 “It’s okay for a man to cry,” Naranjo-Mejia said.
 “It’s okay for a man to be depressed.”

-It’s primarily a culture problem, said Navy veteran Grant Khanbalinov, whose motto is “It’s ok to not be ok.”
+It’s primarily a culture problem, said Navy veteran Grant Khanbalinov, whose motto is “It’s okay to not be okay.”

 “In the service we are supposed to be fighters and suck it up, and embrace the suck,” Khanbalinov said.
 He didn’t know Santiago, but in his own struggles in the Navy and in his advocacy work today, he knew many like him.
 “If we seek help we are scrutinized for it, people start to talk, you’re looked down upon.”